Thomvis/thomvis.github.io/_drafts/dependency-injection.md

 title: "Compile-time dependency injection using code generation"
 ---

 Dependency injection is a design pattern where types explicitly declare their dependencies and allow them to be set from the outside.
-This can either be on creation, as parameters of the initializer, or later, through a public setter.
+This can either be on creation, as parameters of the initializer, or later, through public setters.

 You can apply dependency injection in code yourself, or use a framework to reduce some boilerplate.
 In this post, we'll have a look at an approach to dependency injection that improves upon purely manual procedure, without requiring a runtime dependency.
 Inspired by [Dagger](https://google.github.io/dagger/), we will look at how code generation (using [Sourcery](https://github.com/krzysztofzablocki/Sourcery)) can help us injecting our dependencies.

 In the examples, a `ListViewModel` will be used that depends on `APIService`, which is a singleton.
 Whenever an item is selected, the view model will create `DetailViewModel` instances.
 The latter has `PriceFormatter` as a dependency.
-In order for `ListViewModel` to create `DetailViewModel` instances, it gains `PriceFormatter` as a dependency as well.
+In order for `ListViewModel` to create `DetailViewModel` instances, it has to have `PriceFormatter` as a dependency as well.

 A naïve implementation using manual dependency injection looks like this: